SalamLang/Salam/CONTRIBUTING.md

 # Contributing Guide for SalamLang/Salam

-Welcome to Salam, We're glad you're interested in contributing to our open-source project.
+Welcome to Salam!
+We're glad you're interested in contributing to our open-source project.
 This guide will help you understand the contribution process and ensure your contributions are valuable and well-received.

 ## Ways to Contribute